-1. Solicits/accepts/ obtains/agree to accept/attempts to obtain i.
-Corrupt transaction ii.
-Abuse of 2.
-An advantage An advantage for himself or another person position iii.
-Money laundering 3.
-Unlawful consideration/ina dequate lawful consideration anounce percent idandoning 4.
+1. Solicits/accepts/ obtains/agree to accept/attempts i.
+Corrupt transaction

+to obtain ii.
+Abuse of position

+2. An advantage An advantage for -

+himself or iii.
+Money another person laundering 3.
+Unlawful consideration/ina dequate lawful consideration 4.
 Advantage must be from a person who is concerned with or interested in any matter related to or acting on behalf of another 5.
 Knowledge/reaso ns to believe that the person is interested in or has any matter before him